-- 1. Developing and implementing procedures for calculating inmate release dates; - Developing and implementing procedures for calculating and awarding sentence credits; - 3.
+- 1. Developing and implementing procedures for calculating inmate release dates; - 2.
+Developing and implementing procedures for calculating and awarding sentence credits; - 3.
 Approving inmates for furlough and work release; - 4.
 Approving the type of work inmates may perform and the wages or sentence credits which may be given the inmates engaging in such work; - 5.
 Granting, denying, or revoking sentence credits; - 6.
 Classifying inmates or placing inmates in less restrictive custody or more restrictive custody; - 7.
 Transferring an inmate; however, the contractor may make written recommendations regarding the transfer of an inmate or inmates; - 8.
 Formulating rules of inmate behavior, violations of which may subject inmates to sanctions; however, the contractor may propose such rules for review and adoption, rejection, or modification as otherwise provided by law or regulation; and - 9.
 Disciplining inmates in any manner which requires a discretionary application of rules of inmate behavior or a discretionary imposition of a sanction for violations of such rules; or - 10.
-Operating a regional facility, including management, custody of inmates, or provision of security.
-CHAPTER 15.
+Operating a regional jail facility, including management, custody of inmates, or provision of security; however, the contractor may operate a regional jail facility, including management, custody of inmates, or provision of security, upon approval by the General Assembly.